WWI2018A/profile-service/README.md

 ***

-GET /profiles/id
+GET /profiles/
 ----
-  Returns the profile with the given profile-id.
+  Method included in Endpoint mentioned above, but seperated due to structural and logical differences.
+This Request contains a Header and returns the profile with the given x-uid.

 * **URL:**